idia640/presentations/week03/PITCHME.md

 Written surveys - questionnaires
 ---

-## Just like an experiment, start with the research question
+## Just as with an experiment, start with the research question

 Note:

+(You can guess that the same pattern that applied to experiments and surveys applies to ethnographic research.)

 ---
 ## Surveys are inherently inferential